 If something goes wrong with an order, a customer may open a case.
 Common types of cases are disputes and claims, which are filed with PayPal, and chargebacks, which are filed with the card issuer.
-All cases result in a temporary hold on transaction funds, so the best approach is to respond quickly.
+All cases can result in a temporary hold on transaction funds, so it is best to respond quickly.

-When a customer files a dispute with PayPal, the best approach is usually to work together to figure out what happened and decide on the best solution.
-Throughout the process, we’re here to help.
+If your customer files a dispute with PayPal, the best approach is to work together to figure out what happened and decide on the best solution.

 Disputes filed with PayPal